Major reshuffle of Governors?

 Comments

-Dr Anuradha Verma (dranuradhaverma@yahoo.co.in) is a RTI Consultant currently working with IIM Visakhapatnam.
-She has co-authored the books, RTI Right to Information - Law and Practice and PIO’s Guide to RTI.
-She offers consultancy on RTI matters and Third party audit.
-Her other articles can be read at the website of RTI Foundation of India at the link www.rtifoundationofindia.com
+Dr Anuradha Verma (dranuradhaverma@yahoo.co.in) is a RTI Consultant currently working with IIM Vishakhapatnam.
+She has co-authored the books PIO’s Guide to RTI and Right to Information – Law and Practice.
+Her weekly article is being published since 2008 on this site.
+She offers consultancy on RTI matters and third party audit to individuals / organisations.
+Her other articles can be read at the website of RTI Foundation at the link https://www.rtifoundationofindia.com

 Editor-in-Chief